belle2/basf2/online_book/fundamentals/hep_analyses.rst

         counters are *set* by the generation.

-        For official MC samples these reset for every *production*, therefore this counter is also required to uniquely identify a simulated event.
+        For official MC samples these reset for every *production*, therefore this counter is additionally required to uniquely identify a simulated event.

         I.e. experiment/run/event/production